-Ongoing Efforts at WMATA to Improve the Operational Efficiency of Metrorail and Metrobus

-Pursue capital investments that increase the reliability and efficiency of the system

-- WMATA is rebuilding and expanding bus garages and maintenance facilities to address state of good repair needs, improve bus efficiency, and plan for future ridership growth.
+Ongoing Efforts at WMATA to Improve the Operational Efficiency of Metrorail and Metrobus Pursue capital investments that increase the reliability and efficiency of the system WMATA is rebuilding and expanding bus garages and maintenance facilities to address state of good repair needs, improve bus efficiency and plan for future ridership growth.
 In FY 2020, WMATA took steps to acquire property to advance the reconstruction of the Bladensburg Bus Garage.
-The new facility will accommodate articulated buses for highridership routes, store and repair new buses, and improve operational efficiency.61 - WMATA invested \$114.4 million in rail traction power upgrades in FY 2020 and completed installation of equipment at Van Dorn and King street.
-WMATA will move to phase 2 of traction power upgrades in FY 2021.

-Engage with jurisdictions to implement and explore pilot programs and other efforts to increase the reliability and speed of Metrobus operations

-WMATA and DDOT piloted both permanent and temporary floating bus stops.
+The new facility will accommodate articulated buses for high-ridership routes, store and repair new buses and improve operational efficiency.59 WMATA invested \$114.4 million in rail traction power upgrades in FY 2020 and completed installation of equipment at Van Dorn and King street.
+WMATA will move to phase 2 of traction power upgrades in FY 2021.60 Engage with jurisdictions to implement and explore pilot programs and other efforts to increase the reliability and speed of Metrobus operations • WMATA and DDOT piloted both permanent and temporary floating bus stops.
 Floating bus stops have raised platforms that allow bus stops to pick up passengers without pulling out of travel lanes.
-These facilities help increase bus speeds and decrease conflicts with bicycles.63
+These facilities help increase bus speeds and decrease conflicts with bicycles.
+61

-Strategy 3: Increase Non-Fare Revenue
+Strategy 3: Increase Non-Fare Revenues

 Non-fare revenues are those revenues derived by WMATA from sources other than fares, such as parking, joint development, advertising and other sources.
-However, the pandemic has dramatically reduced ridership and thereby reduced traditional non-fare revenue collections in WMATA's FY 2021 budget.
-While this immediate revenue shortfall is outside of WMATA's control, strong non-fare revenue policies will help with the post-pandemic recovery.
+Strategies to generate non-fare revenue leverage existing assets to help mitigate the challenges of having reduced ridership revenue.
+However, the pandemic has dramatically reduced both fare revenue and reduced traditional non-fare revenue collections as shown in WMATA's FY 2021 budget.
+While this immediate revenue shortfall is outside of WMATA's control, strong non-fare revenue policies take time to yield results and will help with the post-pandemic recovery.